khoitran98/images-repository/README.md

 # Django-Image-Repository App

 <h1>Getting Started</h1>
+An Image Repository that you can add, delete, and search for similar images.

 <p>These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.</p>

 <h2>Prerequisites</h2>